VEGA Technical Reference

 10.3 Register interface

-Distira answers the real SST-1 register set at the offsets Voodoo Graphics
+Distira answers the real SST-1 register set, at the offsets that Voodoo

-software expects: status, the vertex and gradient registers (integer and
+and gradient registers (integer and floating point), triangleCMD and

-Glide 2.x drivers and DOS Glide software program directly; Distira does not
+registers of each TMU.
+A real Glide 2.x driver and DOS Glide software program

-offset 0xF000 carries an ID, CAPS, STATUS, CONTROL, MODEL, and a
+holds ID, CAPS, STATUS, CONTROL, MODEL, and some frame-buffer

-confirm the chip and its capabilities without walking the full SST-1 map.
+chip and its capabilities there, and it does not have to read the full SST-1

-The pixel pipeline supports the common linear frame buffer pixel formats (RGB565, RGB555, ARGB1555, RGB888, ARGB8888) and combined depth/color LFB writes, and the rasterizer performs real triangle setup and edge functions, barycentric-interpolated color and texture coordinates, depth test, alpha test and blend, chroma key, fog, per-TMU texture sampling across the LIM formats DOS Glide 2.x software uses, and dithering.
+The pixel pipeline supports the usual linear frame buffer pixel formats: RGB565, RGB555, ARGB1555, RGB888, and ARGB8888.
+It also supports a combined depth and color LFB write.
+The rasterizer does the triangle setup and the edge functions.
+It interpolates the color and the texture coordinates with barycentric coordinates.
+It does the depth test, the alpha test, the alpha blend, the chroma key, the fog, and the dither.
+It samples a texture on each TMU, in the LIM formats of DOS Glide 2.x software.

 10.4 Software status

-The device side is implemented in depth: the register, PCI, MMIO, LFB, and FIFO contracts are in place, and the rasterizer draws real triangles with depth, alpha, fog, chroma key, and textures.
-A hardware proof program (built from the same register sequence real Glide 2.x uses, but written directly against the SST-1 registers rather than through the Glide library) exercises the device end to end as a regression check.
+The register, PCI, MMIO, LFB, and texture-aperture contracts are complete.
+The rasterizer draws triangles with depth, alpha, fog, chroma key, and textures.
+A direct SST-1 test program operates the device from end to end, as a regression check.